fimbullinter/vscode-plugin/README.md

 To correctly configure the plugin you need at least `vscode@^1.30.0` and `typescript@^3.2.1`.

+You need to install the actual linter [`@fimbul/wotan`](https://github.com/fimbullinter/wotan/blob/master/packages/wotan/README.md) as a (dev)dependency in your workspace.
+Global installations are not supported.

 ## Extension Settings

 This extension uses the same configuration options as [`@fimbul/mithotyn`](https://github.com/fimbullinter/wotan/blob/master/packages/mithotyn/README.md#configuration-options).